 Notice that for ii and i we use lower case roman numerals.
-It is convention in music to use lower case to denote minor-type chords and upper case to denote major type chords, hence ‘V7’ not ‘v7’.
+It is a convention in music to use lower case to denote minor-type chords and upper case to denote major-type chords, hence ‘V7’ not ‘v7’.

 Often musicians do not use the mMaj chord as a resolution point in a chord progression.
 You do see the mMaj7 chord used, but if I were to guess I’d say that it is only used about 20% of the time.

 The majority of minor ii V i chord progressions will normally substitute a ‘straight’ minor or minor 7 chord for the tonic mMaj7 chord.

 This presents us with a couple of small soloing challenges which will be discussed in later lessons, but for now the minor ii V i chord progression we will study in this lesson is this: